HTML5 Game Development

 Book Review: A Tale of Two WebGL Books

-I made it through Professional WebGL Programming: Developing 3D Graphics for the Web over the past weekend and picked up and read through WebGL: Up and Running this week.
+I made it through Professional WebGL Programming: Developing 3D Graphics for the Web over the past weekend and picked up and read through WebGL: Up and Running

 As WebGL books go, these two constitute 2/3rds of what’s currently available on the market for WebGL books.
 The remaining title is WebGL Beginner’s Guide, which I haven’t had a chance to read (and truthfully, at this point, I’m not sure I’m going to make it through another WebGL book anytime soon) From the table of contents, WebGL Beginner’s Guide actually looks comparable to Professional WebGL in terms of material (it focuses on straight WebGL), so it might be worth a look.